11B-X-1371: Possible origins

 Early investigations soon found that Krahblicher was not the first to make the video public.
 In May, a user account identified as "AETBX" had posted it to YouTube, the account's only post to the site.
 There, it had been identified and described in binary code, with a string of 0s and 1s.
 As other users began commenting on it, AETBX returned to ask why there was suddenly so much interest in his five-month-old posting.
 Some commenters speculated that he had, in fact, created it himself; he vigorously denied it.

 The Washington Post contacted him by email.
 He identified himself only as "Daniel from Spain" and said he had been sent the video in the mail as well.
 His version, he said, was also sent to him, via email from a girl he did not know, who told him she found it on a park bench.
 In an update to his original post, Krahblicher reported that someone found that even earlier than the YouTube posting, it had been posted to the paranormal board on 4chan.
-Later, in The Daily Dot, he cast doubt on Krahblicher's account, saying "Anyone can fake a DVD".
+Later, in The Daily Dot, AETBX cast doubt on Krahblicher's account, saying "Anyone can fake a DVD".

 Two other leads on possible creators proved false.
 Around the time Krahblicher first posted about the video, the blog of Triton TV, a student film group at the University of California, San Diego, posted a screenshot of the video along with a title and description in binary.
 Reached for comment, the group said it no longer used that website and it had been hacked a few weeks earlier; The Daily Dot said the image appeared to have been one of many posted by the hacker at random.
 A man named Parker J. Wright replied to a reporter's query on Twitter by saying he was not the Parker Wright who had posted the video to YouTube on September 30 with the note "Are you listening?"

 While the identity of the video creator remained unknown, the location at which it was filmed has been identified.
 A Polish Internet user who was following the story went to the former Zofiówka Sanatorium, near Otwock, a short distance south of Warsaw.
 One of the rooms there had the same fenestration and graffiti seen in the video.
 The latter were not present in a photo of the room taken in November 2013, suggesting the video was made between then and April 2015.